csv parser

 Performance and Memory Requirements

-With the deluge of large datasets available, a performant CSV parser is a necessity.
+A high performance CSV parser allows you to take advantage of the deluge of large datasets available.
 By using overlapped threads, memory mapped IO, and

 Show me the numbers